Inpatient vs Outpatient Drug Rehab

 2. Support Groups and Mutual Aid Meetings:

 • Outpatient Focus: Access to support groups such as Narcotics Anonymous (NA) or SMART Recovery is essential for individuals in outpatient therapy.
-These community-based groups provide ongoing peer support, fostering a sense of camaraderie and accountability as individuals navigate recovery in their everyday lives.
+These community-based groups provide ongoing peer support, fostering camaraderie and accountability as individuals navigate recovery in their daily lives.

 3. Primary Care Physicians: